A Legacy of Love and Giving

 The Governing Board of Directors is elected by the congregation and is subject to the authority of Session.

-To explore making a gift to the Foundation, please contact the current Chairman of the Foundation’s Governing Board, Paul Phillips, via email (email@example.com) or by regular mail to Chairman, Lewinsville Presbyterian Church Foundation, 1724 Chain Bridge Road, McLean, VA 22101.
+To explore making a gift to the Foundation, please contact the current Chairman of the Foundation’s Governing Board (click the Current Foundation Board Members link below to see the current officers) or send USPS mail to Chairman, Lewinsville Presbyterian Church Foundation, 1724 Chain Bridge Road, McLean, VA 22101.
 General information regarding donations, bequests and other planned gifts will be made available upon request.

 BE SURE TO VISIT THE